 SEC.
 4. General Provisions. (a) This memorandum shall be implemented consistent with applicable law and subject to the availability of appropriations.

-- (b) Nothing in this memorandum shall be construed to impair or otherwise affect: - (i) authority granted by law to a department or agency, or the head thereof; or - (ii) functions of the Director of OMB relating to budg- - etary, administrative, or legislative proposals.
+(b) Nothing in this memorandum shall be construed to impair or otherwise affect:

+(i) authority granted by law to a department or agency, or the head thereof; or etary, administrative, or legislative proposals.